aurorasmiles/aurorasmiles/README.md

 [PaperMC](https://github.com/papermc) - a Minecraft Software organization focusing on improving the Minecraft ecosystem with faster and more secure software.
 I'm part of the moderation team on the [PaperMC Discord Server](https://discord.gg/papermc) and part of the Triage team on GitHub

-[Songoda](https://songoda.com/) - creators of the Songoda  Marketplace and cool Minecraft plugins.
-I develop plugins with Songoda and help in fixing issues.

 If you would like to support my work, I'd be more than grateful if you sponsor me on GitHub.
 For any questions, please feel free to contact me on Discord: aurora#4484